fare-patches/gerbil-wiki/The-Interactive-Gerbil-Shell.md

 `:gerbil/gambit` prelude and also provides some functions and macros that are useful for interactive development.

-## Interactive Development Support
+## Interactive Development Forms

-### `reload`
+These forms are only available in the interactive shell

 ```
 (reload module-path ...)
 ```

-`reload` is a macro which reloads the module given by the module path and then imports the freshly reloaded module.
+Reloads the module given by the module path and then imports the freshly reloaded module.
 The module path is the same as you would use in a import form; a string will reload a source loaded module while a library module path will reload a compiled module as applicable in the load path.
 Top defined modules are ignored.

-### `enter!`

 ```
 (enter! quoted-module-path)
 ```

 Starts a repl using the sytnactic context of a given module, which is first evaluated.

-### `@expand` and `@expand1`

 ```
 (@expand form)